nickest14/Leetcode-python/README.md

 #### 1568.
 Minimum Number of Days to Disconnect Island

 #### 1579.
 Remove Max Number of Edges to Keep Graph Fully Traversable

+#### 1639.
+Number of Ways to Form a Target String Given a Dictionary

 #### 1671.
 Minimum Number of Removals to Make Mountain Array